Jewel Marketing

 Lead-gen content can take many forms.
 It can be a whitepaper, e-book, blog, product guide, or almost anything really.
 Are you with me, so far?

-What Is Demand-Gen?
+What Is Demand-Gen Content?

-Demand-gen, on the other hand, is a different thing, in that it doesn't ask you to do something immediately after you've consumed the content (at least not directly).
-And its job is typically to grow the pie.
 To use a metaphor, if you sell fast food, the job of lead-gen is to make prospects want your new plant-based hamburgers now, while the job of demand-gen is to grow the overall market for hamburgers by touting the benefits of vegan alternatives.

 Demand-gen for a current product is an unassailable good if you're a startup or otherwise doing something very unique that your addressable market isn't really aware of.
-But if you have competitors, you'd better make damn sure that your follow-up content (for when they do a subsequent web search) is good & ready, because growing the pie will only mean growing their pie if it's not.
+But if you have competitors, you'd better make damn sure that your follow-up content (for when they do a subsequent web search) is good and ready, because growing the pie will only mean growing their pie if it's not.

-And One More Thing
+One Last Thing

 Demand-gen is not the opposite of lead-gen, and it's not everything except lead-gen either, because while all demand-gen content is either awareness, consideration, or both, not all awareness and/or consideration content is demand-gen.